oracle-livelabs/security/blockchain-table-new/terminate/terminate.md

     ![Select region on the far upper-right corner of the page.](./images/lab5-task1-1.png " ")

-2. Click the navigation menu, select **Oracle Database** and choose **Autonomous Transaction Processing** (ATP).
+2. Click the navigation menu, select **Oracle Database** and choose **Autonomous Database**.

-    >**Note:** You can also directly access your Oracle Autonomous Transaction Processing service in the **Quick Actions** section of the dashboard.

     ![Select ATP.](./images/lab5-task1-2.png " ")

-3. From the compartment drop-down menu select the **Compartment** where your Oracle Autonomous Database resource is provisioned.
-If there were a long list of databases, you could filter the list by the **State** of the databases (Available, Stopped, Terminated, etc) to view the database you wish to terminate.
-You can also sort by **Workload Type**.
+3. From the compartment filter select the **Compartment** where your Oracle Autonomous Database resource is provisioned.

-    In this lab, as **BLOCKCHAIN-TABLE-DEMO** is an Oracle Autonomous Transaction Processing database that is already provisioned, we selected the **Transaction Processing** workload type to filter the database.
+    In this lab, as **BLOCKCHAIN-TABLE-DEMO** is an Oracle Autonomous Transaction Processing database that is already provisioned.

     ![Choose compartment](./images/lab5-task1-3.png " ")